snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

 -  The :class:`BatchParameters` and :class:`BatchResults` classes.
 Containers for
    multiple :class:`Parameters` and :class:`Results` objects; used when evaluations are performed by Dakota in :ref:`batch mode <interfaces:batch>`
--  The :class:`BatchSplitter', for splitting batch parameters files into the text for individual evaluations.
+-  The :class:`BatchSplitter`, for splitting batch parameters files into the text for individual evaluations.
 Useful when converting an existing workflow that expects individual parameters files to work with Dakota's batch interface.
 -  The :func:`read_parameters_file` function.
 Constructs :class:`Parameters`,